Introduction to For Loops in Python

 total = sum(numbers) # More efficient than a loop

-3. Leverage Generators and Iterators:
+3. Use Generators and Iterators:

 Generators and iterators are memory-efficient because they yield items one at a time instead of generating the entire list at once.
 Using them in for loops can save memory and make your code run faster, especially with large datasets.